Moving to Portugal. Easy or hard? Packing, supplies, and residency

 Scouting Trip to Portugal: What did Lisbon offer?

 We took an initial trip to Lisbon to see if it would be a place we might like to live.
 On our scouting trip, we visited clothing stores, grocers, and pharmacies to check out food and product availability.
-Lisbon was immediately an easy city to be in.
-A few things that were important to us were a diverse population, wide variety of food and dining, recycling, natural health stores, and walkability.
+Lisbon immediately felt like an easy city to be in.
+A few things that were important to us were a diverse population, a wide variety of food and dining options, recycling, natural health stores, and walkability.

 Determining what to pack boils down to knowing what we can and cannot live without during the first months.
-In our case, the move happened during summer and during a pandemic and we knew we wouldn’t be able to travel back to the US for another 6-15 months.
+In our case, the move happened during summer and during a pandemic, and we knew we wouldn’t be able to travel back to the US for another 6-15 months.
 Fitting a year’s worth of needs, including two seasons, into seven bags was not easy.
-In the end, we prioritized our technical gear, and tools including cabling, clothing, shoes, pet supplies, and health products, opting not to bring cold-weather gear because it took up too much physical space in our bags.
-Let me tell you, that the first winter was especially cold and I never did find a jacket that I liked that was warm enough.
-I should’ve left much of the hair and skin product behind and brought one good coat for each of us!
-All totaled, four of us brought ~330 pounds of stuff in seven 50-Lb (22.5/kg) bags plus carry-ons, a dog carriage, and two dogs in carriers.
+In the end, we prioritized our technical gear and tools, including cabling, clothing, shoes, pet supplies, and health products, opting not to bring cold-weather gear because it took up too much physical space in our bags.
+Let me tell you, the first winter was especially cold, and I never did find a jacket that I liked that was warm enough.
+I should’ve left much of the hair and skin products behind and brought one good coat for each of us!
+All told, four of us brought approximately 330 pounds of stuff in seven 50-lb (22.5 kg) bags plus carry-ons, a dog carriage, and two dogs in carriers.

 Here’s what we brought on our first move trip.